ZhouLinli/IR-Projects/Survey Assessment/BAMsurvey.md

 :::

-Most respondents spent **10 hours** (over the academic year) on all the BAM events.
+Most respondents spent **10 hours** or more (over the academic year) on all the BAM events.
 The maximum time spent is 36 hours.
 There are **90%** of respondents indicated they are likely or very likely to participate in future BAM events.